PolnerA/3D-engine/README.md

 ## Additional details

-You can change the shape that's desplayed by adding new triangles for a different mesh that's not a cube, for example you can make a rectangle or a pyramid, This is just a simple demonstration of 3d graphics and how they work
+You can change the shape that's desplayed by adding new triangles for a different mesh that's not a cube, for example you can make a rectangle or a pyramid, This is just a simple demonstration of 3d graphics and how they work.

 ## Credits